!! Important Update !!

 This treatment is now delivered by SkinBox.
 Why the change to SkinBox?

 Jaw clenching, teeth grinding or bruxism is a problem that afflicts a large percentage of individuals.

 Treatment typically leads to relief from jaw pain, facial pain and headaches.
-You may also notice a softening in the outline of your lower face, resulting in a more normal, less angular jawline.
+You may also notice a softening in the outline of your lower face, resulting in a less angular jawline.

-Aggravated by stress, this condition frequently runs in families and can be solved with a teeth grinding treatment.
-People who clench their teeth during the day or at night mostly do so without knowing that they are doing it – they can’t help themselves.
-Those that only grind at night only know that they are doing it if they wake up with jaw soreness or if their dentist notices that they are wearing down their teeth.
+Aggravated by stress, nocturnal bruxism frequently runs in families and can be solved with a teeth grinding treatment.
+People who clench their teeth during the day or at night often do so without knowing that they are doing it.
+Those that only grind at night may only know that they are doing it if they wake up with jaw soreness or if their dentist notices that they are wearing down their teeth.

-Weakening the masseter muscle can improve the pain and discomfort caused by chronic bruxism.
-Teeth grinding treatment involves approximately 5 small injections into the deep part of the muscle on either side of the face.
-Injections are done through the outer skin into the underlying muscle, and are usually painless or cause a slight sting.
+One option for treatment of symptomatic teeth grinding involves a few small injections into the deep part of the muscle on either side of the face.
+The product used is the same as for treating wrinkles.
+Injections are done through the outer skin into the underlying muscle, or through the inside of the mouth, and are usually painless or cause a slight sting.
 Results start within a few days after injection and last for 3-6 months.
 Initially, patients may be advised to return within a shorter period of time for reassessment and maintenance dose.
 The dose intervals get prolonged with repeated treatments.
 Occasionally, the cycle of bruxism can be broken after a few treatments and ongoing treatment is not always necessary.

 This injection treatment is only suitable for adults over the age of 18 and is not appropriate in all cases.
 At your initial consultation with one of our doctors, a treatment plan will be established based on your individual case and needs.

 This treatment can also be used to aesthetically slim the lower face in patients with genetically large masseter muscles.